Jason Vosler Player Props: Reds vs. Cubs

 - The Cubs had a 4.01 team ERA that ranked 20th among all MLB pitching staffs.

-- Wesneski takes the mound for his first start of the season for the Cubs.
+- Stroman (1-0) gets the start for the Cubs, his second of the season.

-- The 25-year-old right-hander started and threw six innings in his last appearance on Monday, Oct.
-3 against the Cincinnati Reds.
+- In his most recent appearance on Thursday, the right-hander threw six scoreless innings against the Milwaukee Brewers while surrendering three hits.

-- Last season he finished with a 2.18 ERA and a 0.939 WHIP over his six games, putting together a 3-2 record.

 © 2023 Data Skrive.
 All rights reserved.